Prevention of Bleeding in Patients With Moderate and Severe Hemophilia A Playing Sports: A Comparison Between Factor VIII and Emicizumab Prophylaxis

 - Participant (if 18 years of age or older) or parent/LAR is willing and able to provide written informed consent; minor participant is willing and able to provide assent, if applicable based on site and local regulations

-- Male participants with moderate to severe Hemophilia A ( FVIII activity \= 5%) between 6 to 19 years of age without inhibitors are eligible for participation in this study
+- Males and females between 6 to ≤ 19 years of age at time of enrollment with moderate to severe Hemophilia A (FVIII activity ≤ 5%) without inhibitors are eligible for participation in this study

 - Participants must be on Emicizumab or standard FVIII prophylaxis per institutional/primary hematologist recommendations

-- Participants must be engaging in sports activities with moderate to high risk of bleeding as defined by the NHF- Playing it Safe guidelines (numerical rating \>/= 2).
+- Participants must be engaging in or registered to start participating in one or more sports activities with moderate to high risk of bleeding as defined by the NHF- Playing it Safe guidelines (numerical rating \>/= 2).

-- Participant must be willing to keep daily activity logs for the duration of the study.
+- Participant must be willing to keep activity, bleed, and treatment logs for the duration of the study

 - Participant/parent/LAR unwilling to provide informed consent/assent